HumphreyBoaGart/grackle/README.md

 sudo apt update
 sudo apt ugrade
 ```
 Occasionally I will be updating this repo.
-To update to the latest version of Grackle, just delete the old homedir and re-download:
+To update to the latest version of Grackle, run:
 ```
-sudo rm -rf /home/grackle
-sudo git clone https://github.com/HumphreyBoaGart/grackle /home/grackle
-sudo chmod u+rwx,g-rwx,o-rwx /home/grackle/bin/grinstall
-sudo /home/grackle/bin/grinstall update
+sudo grinstall update
 ```
-Of course, if you have made any changes to the files in `/home/grackle` they will be lost, so make sure to back them up.
-(There will be a smoother way of doing updates in the future.)
+This command simply deletes `/home/grackle`, redownloads a fresh copy of this repo, and resets permissions.
+(Of course, if you have made any changes to the files in `/home/grackle` they will be lost, so make sure to back them up.)